2011 Tucson shooting: Victims

-In addition to the six dead, thirteen other people were wounded by gunshot in the attack, while a fourteenth person was injured subduing Loughner.
+In addition to the 6 dead, 13 other people were wounded by gunshot in the attack, while a 14th person was injured subduing Loughner.
 Gabrielle Giffords and two other members of her staff were among the surviving gunshot victims.
 Staffer Ron Barber, shot in the thigh and face, would later succeed Giffords in her House seat.

 Gabby Giffords

 Gabby Giffords was reported to be the target of the shootings.
 Some news organizations initially reported she had been killed, but these statements were quickly revised to reflect that she had survived with a gunshot wound to the head.
 Daniel Hernández Jr., one of Giffords's interns, assisted her after she was wounded and is credited with saving her life.

 Giffords was taken to University Medical Center in critical condition, although she was still conscious.
 Within 38 minutes, Giffords underwent emergency surgery, and part of her skull was removed to prevent further brain damage caused by swelling.
 She was placed into a medically induced coma to allow her brain to rest.
 During a memorial ceremony on January 12, President Obama announced that earlier that day Giffords had opened her eyes for the first time since the attack.

 As Giffords's status improved, she began simple physical therapy and music therapy.
 On January 21, 2011, less than two weeks after the attack, her condition was deemed sufficiently stable for her to be released to Houston's Memorial Hermann Medical Center.
 A few days later she was moved to the center's Institute for Rehabilitation and Research to undergo a program of physical therapy and rehabilitation.
 After examination, her Houston doctors were optimistic, saying she has "great rehabilitation potential".

 On August 1, 2011, she made her first public appearance on the House floor to vote in favor of raising the debt limit ceiling.
 She was met with a standing ovation and accolades from her fellow members of Congress.
 Giffords engaged in intensive rehabilitation treatments in Asheville, North Carolina, from October 25 through November 4.
 In 2011, Mark Kelly, Giffords's husband, published a memoir, Gabby: A Story of Courage and Hope, crediting her with joint authorship.
 He wrote that Giffords vows to return to Congress, although she continues to struggle with language and has lost 50 percent of her vision in both eyes.
 Kelly himself was elected U.S. Senator from Arizona in 2020.

 On January 22, 2012, Giffords announced that she would resign from her congressional seat in order to concentrate on her recovery, but promised to return to public service in the future.
-She submitted her resignation on January 25 on the floor of the House in an emotional appearance; colleagues and the House leadership offered their tributes to her courage and strength.
+She submitted her resignation on January 25 on the floor of the House where her colleagues and the House leadership offered their tributes to her courage and strength.